 Abstract

 This chapter gives a brief overview of R, an open source software environment for statistical computing.
-We begin by explaining the benfits of using R alongside the RStudio IDE and a document production application called quarto.
+We begin by explaining the benfits of using R alongside the RStudio IDE and a document production application called Quarto.
 We provide recommendations about workflow best practice and introduce core concepts within the R eco-system.
-We then move on to an overview of coding by exploring the key concepts relevant to R. Next, we briefly explore how to import data into R. The final section of the chapter brings the fundamental ideas discussed to life by reproducing some reported analyses from a study conducted by Perchtold et al. (2019).
+We then move to an overview of coding by exploring the key concepts relevant to R. Next, we briefly explore how to import data into R. The final section of the chapter brings the fundamental ideas discussed to life by reproducing some reported analyses from a study conducted by Perchtold et al. (2019).
 Specifically, we walk through how to produce a table of correlation coefficients and fit a linear model (regression).

-Keywords: R, keyword2
+Keywords: R, Quarto, statistical programming, statistical analysis

 R

 R (R Core Team, 2024) is a powerful open source software environment for statistical computing and graphics released in 2000 (after 8 years of development).
 Much of this strength comes from the fact that the core application (so called ‘base R’) can be extended by installing and loading ‘packages’ developed by individuals and organisations.
-Most packages are stored on a central repository managed by the R core development team known as CRAN (Comprehensive R Archive Network), but many authors develop their packages using GitHub making it possible to install many packages directly from the GitHub website.
+Most packages are stored on a central repository managed by the R core development team known as CRAN (Comprehensive R Archive Network), but many authors develop their packages using GitHub making it possible to install packages directly from the GitHub website.
 At the time of writing there are 21,939 packages on CRAN, which demonstrates the vastness of the ecosystem.
 Whatever you want to do with your data, the chances are someone has written a package that enables you to do it.

 Unlike many popular applications for data processing, visualisation and statistical analysis (e.g., IBM SPSS Statistics, JASP, Jamovi, Minitab), which rely on a point-and-click graphical user interface (GUI), R is script-based.
-This has some advantages (which we will come onto), but also means that R has a relatively steep learning curve for those most comfortably with GUI-based software.
+This has some advantages (which we will address later), but also means that R has a relatively steep learning curve for those most comfortable with GUI-based software.
 Why then, should you climb that educational mountain?

 For an academic, perhaps the most compelling reason to learn R is that it fits seamlessly with a workflow that promotes open science and reproducibility (Munafò et al., 2017), which is an increasingly vital part of the scientific process.
 Point-and-click software for data processing and statistical modelling are inherently not reproducible: there is no obvious record of what has been done and mistakes are not traceable (Simons & Holmes, 2019).
 This is a simplification because, for example, IBM SPSS Statistics stores a journal of activity using a syntax language, linking a particular part of that file to a particular analysis is, at best, tricky.
 More recently IBM SPSS Statistics has introduced a workbook file that integrates translates point and click activity into syntax that is stored along with output.
 Although this vastly improves reproducibility it is still not possible to produce integrated, formatted reports.
 As we shall see when we discuss workflow, using R it is possible to create academic papers and reports that embed the analysis code meaning that anyone can reproduce an entire academic paper with a click of a button.
 R integrates seamlessly with GitHub, which in turn integrates with popular open science repositories such as the Open Science Framework (https://osf.io/), making it convenient to create open, reproducible scientific projects.